Inference on model parameters with many L-moments: Details on selection methods

 \subsection{A Lasso-based alternative}

 In this section, we briefly review the selection method proposed by \cite{Luo2016} in the GMM context.
-As discussed in the introduction, our $L$-moments estimator can be seen as combining the $L$ moments used in estimation into $d$ linear restrictions via the mapping:
+As discussed in the main text, our generalised $L$-moment estimator can be seen as combining the $R$ moments used in estimation into $d$ linear restrictions via the mapping:

 where the combination matrix is estimated as: